-This fascinating and cutting-edge technology of steering robotic devices with muscular signals is based on the simple fact that whenever a muscle (or its residual) contracts a burst of electric activity is generated which propagates through adjacent tissue and bone and can be recorded from neighboring skin areas.
+EMG (electromyography) records the movement of our muscles.
+It is based on the simple fact that whenever a muscle contracts, a burst of electric activity is generated which propagates through adjacent tissue and bone and can be recorded from neighboring skin areas.

-Importantly, EMG activity (as measured in microvolt) is linearly related to the amount of muscle contraction as well as the number of contracted muscles – or in other words, the stronger the muscle contraction and the higher the number of activated muscles, the higher the recorded voltage amplitude will be.
+As EMG activity (measured in microvolts) is linearly related to the amount of muscle contraction as well as the number of contracted muscles – or in other words, the stronger the muscle contraction and the higher the number of activated muscles, the higher the recorded voltage amplitude will be.

-Since EMG activity is even measurable when we do not display obvious actions or control our body to not perform certain behaviors, EMG recordings represent an additional source of insights into cognitive-behavioral processing which would be hidden based on pure observation techniques.
+As EMG activity is even measurable when we do not display obvious actions or even inhibit certain behaviors, EMG recordings represent an additional source of information into cognitive-behavioral processing which would be hidden based on pure observation.

-Previous research indicates a close coupling between muscular EMG and motor-cortex EEG as reflected by significant correlations in signal features such as frequency power and phase in the (12 – 25 Hz) beta band.
+Previous research indicates a close coupling between muscular EMG and motor cortex EEG as reflected by significant correlations in signal features such as frequency power and phase in the (12 – 25 Hz) beta band [3, 4, 5].
 This emphasizes the power of EMG recordings for monitoring the interaction of cortical and motor systems.

 - Use surface electrodes